 - The functionality of sell side platforms and an ad networks were launched with the Facebook Audience Network, and before that when FB acquired Instagram and WhatsApp (i.e. additional “publishers”)

 - Facebook acquired Atlas (an ad server) from Microsoft.

 - Facebook has become a DMP (Data Management Platform) over time as it aggregates first party, second-party, and third-party data across its billions of user profiles.

 So, what does this mean for digital advertising as a whole?
 We think it changes the type of expertise necessary to drive performance.

 Consolidation means more efficiency

 The end result for you, the advertiser, will be extremely positive.
 You will eliminate inefficiency (i.e. costs), you will increase speed, and you will have much more accurate data regarding your marketing campaigns.
-However, this does require some work on your part.
-You will need to have deeper technical knowledge of each channel or platform, and integrating the data across platforms will be more important than ever.
+However this does require some work on your part.
+You will need to have deeper technical knowledge of each channel or platform, your team might need to change, and there will certainly be some chaos as things change.